Hunter College NYC Food Policy Center

 Pam Koch EdD, PhD

-Pam conducts research about the connections between a just, sustainable food system and healthy eating.
+Dr. Koch is the Mary Swartz Rose Associate Professor of Nutrition Education and the Faculty Director of the Laurie M. Tisch Center for Food, Education & Policy, Teachers College, Columbia University.
+Dr. Koch conducts research about the connections between a just, sustainable food system and healthy eating.
 She translates the results from her research into useful resources such as curricula for schoolteachers and recommendations for policy makers.
-Pam is the primary author of the three Linking Food and the Environment (LiFE) curriculum series books: Growing Food; Farm to Table & Beyond, and Choice, Control & Change and coordinated the development, evaluation and dissemination of the LiFE.
+Dr. Koch is the primary author of the three Linking Food and the Environment (LiFE) curriculum series books: Growing Food; Farm to Table & Beyond, and Choice, Control & Change and coordinated the development, evaluation and dissemination of the LiFE.
 Pam frequently speaks about nutrition education and sustainable food systems at meetings and conferences across the country.
 Pam also collaborates with several groups conducting food and nutrition education and working to increase access to healthy, sustainable food around New York City.
 She completed her BS and MS degrees in nutrition at Rutgers University, The State University of New Jersey, and her EdD and RD from Teachers College, Columbia University.

 Julia McCarthy, JD

-Julia is the Food-Ed Hub Director, facilitating a coalition of the more than 80 food and nutrition education organizations across New York City.
+Julia was the Deputy Director of the Laurie M. Tisch Center for Food, Education & Policy, Teachers College, Columbia University.
+Prior to that position, Julia was the Food-Ed Hub Director at the Tisch Food Center, facilitating a coalition of the more than 80 food and nutrition education organizations across New York City.
 Before Tisch, Julia was a senior policy associate at the Center for Science in the Public Interest where she oversaw the organization's Healthy Retail and Food Marketing to Kids initiatives.
 Julia has previously worked at the Natural Resources Defense Council and Food and Drug Administration.
 She has a B.A. in History from Georgetown University and a J.D. from New York University Law School where she was a Root-Tilden-Kern scholar.

 Raynika Trent, MS, EdM